asciamanna/asciamanna.github.io/talks/drexel-university-mob-programming/index.md

 <img src="/img/pomodoro.jpg" alt="Pomodoro Timer" class="img-responsive" />

-The intervals are named __*pomodoros*__ the plural of the Italian word for tomato, named after the tomato-shaped kitchen timer.
+The intervals are named __*pomodoros*__ the plural (in English) of the Italian word for tomato, named after the tomato-shaped kitchen timer.

 ### Importance of Disciplined Breaks
 Tim Ottinger has written an excellent article about the importance of disciplined breaks in software development.
 Take a look at, [Taking Breaks in a Disciplined Way](http://agileotter.blogspot.com/2017/11/taking-breaks-in-disciplined-way.html).